 1. Shooting Mode

-Many compact cameras have a setting for sunsets, yet DSLRs don’t, so you have to take control of the situation.
+Many compact cameras have a setting for sunsets, yet many DSLRs don’t, so you have to take control of the situation.
 Turn off your fully auto, or basic shooting modes, and use your creative zone modes of P (program mode), Tv (shutter priority), Av (aperture priority) or M (manual) so that you have full control over the camera’s parameters.

 2. White Balance